-As we finish up the last few weeks of school, our thoughts are swirling with what we will do all summer.
+As we finish up the last few weeks of school, our thoughts are swirling with summer activities for kids.
 Moms chat with each other about all the summer programs that are available.
 Sports clinics, sleep away and day camps, swimming teams , baseball leagues and a ton of other opportunities are calling our kids’ names.
 In today’s world, there a MILLION and ONE ways to keep our kids busy all summer long.
 These summer opportunities sound amazing!
 Who wouldn’t want to spend a week learning about how to cook fun meals, have the chance to create art, sing and dance, or be a better hitter?!
 We have the opportunity to keep our kids programmed every day of the summer!

 I’ll admit that as my kids have gotten older, I get a little nervous about how I am going to “entertain” them all summer.
 However, might I be missing the boat here when I think that I need to be my kids’ “camp” director?
 Whatever happened to a good old-fashioned summer with no plans?!
 I’m starting to think that maybe I need to re-frame my “role” in my kids summer.
 Perhaps, I should let them take the driver’s seat and I can be more of a passenger to their journey!